The Celebration of the Ratification of the 19th Amendment

-The Congress of the United States enacted Public Law 116-71, which authorized the striking of a maximum of 400,000 2020 Women’s Suffrage Centennial Silver Dollars to celebrate the ratification of the 19th ammendment.
+The Congress of the United States enacted Public Law 116-71, which authorized the striking of a maximum of 400,000 2020 Women’s Suffrage Centennial Silver Dollars to celebrate the ratification of the 19th Amendment.
 The Philadelphia Mint struck both versions of this new commemorative silver dollar, and both versions bear a “P” mintmark.

 Silver Dollar Design Details